t-mullen/logoot-crdt/README.md

 # logoot-crdt
-Replicate text or sequences over networks.
+Replicate text or sequences over networks without conflicts.

-Allows an unlimited number of authors to collborate on text over networks.
+Allows an unlimited number of authors to seamlessly collborate on text.
 Has much better memory performance than [woot-crdt](https://github.com/t-mullen/woot-crdt).

 Uses an optimized version of the Logoot CRDT algorithm: https://hal.inria.fr/inria-00432368/document